mvolkmann/blog/src/meteor.md

 ### Tracker

-Tracker is a dependency tracking system used by Meteor to update user interfaces when session variables and data sources change.
+Tracker is a dependency tracking system used by Meteor to update UIs when session variables and data sources change.
 From <https://docs.meteor.com/api/tracker.html>,
-"When you call a function that supports reactive updates (such as a database query), it automatically saves the current Computation object, if any (representing, for example, the current template being rendered).
+"When you call a function that supports reactive updates (such as a database query), it automatically saves the current `Computation` object, if any (representing, for example, the current template being rendered).
-Later, when the data changes, the function can "invalidate" the Computation, causing it to rerun (re-rendering the template)."
+Later, when the data changes, the function can "invalidate" the `Computation`, causing it to rerun (re-rendering the template)."

 There is a low-level API for using Tracker,